Chennevières-sur-Marne, in the Department of the Val-de-Marne, is situated on high

-In the coat of arms, the keys those to of paradise held by Saint Peter, and recall
+In the coat of arms the keys, those to paradise held by Saint Peter, recall that

-that Chennevières was built around the 13th century church of Saint-Pierre.
-On both
+Chennevières was built around the 13th century church of Saint-Pierre.
+On both sides,

-sides, the fleur-de-lys represent membership of the Ile-de-France.
-The white wave
+the fleur-de-lys represent membership of the Ile-de-France.
+The white wave symbolizes

-symbolizes the Marne and below, a hemp plant is represented and demonstrates the
+the Marne and below, a hemp plant is represented and demonstrates the origin of the

-origin of the name of the city.
-Hemp, as well as vines which surround the shield
+name of the city.
+Hemp, as well as vines which surround the shield covered the slopes

 Finally, the motto of Chennevières inscribed in Latin means "faithful to its soil